RediSearch/RediSearch/docs/design/gc.md

 Then, we do the following:
     * Each time a document is deleted or updated we increase the frequency a bit.
     * Each time we find a key with garbage we increase the frequency a bit.
-    * Each time we sample a key with garbage we decrease the frequency a bit.
+    * Each time we sample a key with NO garbage found, we decrease the frequency a bit.
 This can be related to the frequency of the key, which can be seen as a hint to the probability of finding garbage in it.
 So if we don't find garbage in the most frequent term, it is a very strong indicator that the index contains little to no garbage.

 The frequency is of course bounded to a maximum which we will never surpass.
 Thus when a lot of garbage is created, the frequency will be at its maximum, and will eventually decay to 0 or a pre-configured minimum - until more documents will be deleted.